shalabhsinha/Stock-Market-Alerting-and-Analysis/README.md

 # Stock-Market-Alerting-and-Analysis
-Project to demo Realtime data analysis and batch processing for analytics
+Project to demo Realtime data streaming and batch processing for analytics

 A realtime alerting system for Indian Stock Market which generates alerts based on LTP(Last Traded Price) and loads a DataWarehouse for generating reports and data analytics for BI by creating a Data Pipeline.
 Structure of the project goes like: